 Erik has a broad practice focused on complex litigation, whether civil, criminal, or administrative.
 He has taken civil cases to jury verdict or final judgment on the merits and argued or written winning appellate briefs in both state and federal court.
 Erik has also represented criminal defendants in multiple cases involving double-digit felony charges and represented professionals and companies facing fines or other discipline from various regulatory agencies.
 His experience includes representing clients in breach of contract, business torts, eminent domain, governmental liability, wrongful death and other catastrophic injury, False Claims Act, consumer protection, trademark, antitrust, entertainment litigation, government regulatory, and white collar criminal cases.
-Erik is included in the 2021 edition of Best Lawyers: Ones to Watch for his work in Commercial Litigation and Criminal Defense: White-Collar.
+Erik is included in the 2023 edition of Best Lawyers: Ones to Watch for his work in Commercial Litigation, Criminal Defense: White-Collar, and Eminent Domain and Condemnation.

-Erik graduated Order of the Coif from Vanderbilt University Law School, where he served as managing director of the Vanderbilt Law Review and received the Lightfoot, Franklin & Wright Best Brief Award.
+Erik graduated Order of the Coif from Vanderbilt University Law School, where he served as managing editor of the Vanderbilt Law Review and received the Lightfoot, Franklin & Wright Best Brief Award.

 Lead counsel in civil jury trial in state court.